 I also try to write popularizing articles about history-related topics on various platforms, both in English and Slovak

 (my native language), and to organize popularizing events.

 Other PublicationsJournal articles

-‘The rise of the quotation sign in the Latin West and the changing modes of reading between the sixth and the ninth centuries’ (submitted to Scriptorium
+‘The rise of the quotation sign in the Latin West and the changing modes of reading between the sixth and the ninth centuries’.
+Scriptorium

 ‘The List De notis sententiarum

 in the Liber Glossarum